dominic-nhat-ng/dominic-nhat-ng/README.md

 <blockquote>
 <i>
-“Good books make you ask questions.
-Bad readers want everything answered.” - Scott Westerfeld
+“It's a good idea to have your own books with you in a strange place” - Cornelia Funke
 </i>
 </blockquote>